 An easy vegan and gluten-free/grain-free granola using mixed nuts and seeds with coconut flakes, oil, brown rice syrup, and a bit of salt.

-2 tablespoons brown rice syrup (maple syrup or honey)
+- 2 tablespoons brown rice syrup (maple syrup or honey for grain-free)

 - Preheat oven to 325˚F and cover a sheet tray with parchment paper.